 Positive, lifelong impactful experiences occur at many different institutions regardless of rank or status.
 The lifelong burdens of college debt and the global impact of debt on disillusionment after graduation make genuine, high contact/high-efficiency institutions appealing.
 Many regional universities, such as WT, provide efficacious opportunities for good skills and critical thinking while providing memorable and valuable educational experiences.
 A powerful one-two punch for many students and families.
 The Rolling Stones may have missed it.
 I might have too.
 But, the prophet Isaiah offered this advice heeded and valued by multiplied millions for two millenniums:

 “And the Lord will guide you continually and satisfy your desire in scorched places and make your bones strong; and you shall be like a watered garden, like a spring of water, whose waters do not fail.”
 Isaiah 58:11

 Walter V. Wendler is President of West Texas A&M University.
-His reflections are available at https://walterwendler.com/.
+His weekly columns are available at https://walterwendler.com/